Do you have happy customers who love talking about your brand? Are they saying great things about you? Then you should make sure potential customers

 Vloggi allows you to source video clips from your community, customers, or colleagues.
 Each project has its unique URL, allowing you to share the project upload page among your community.

-Because the Vloggi Studio system makes it easy for digital marketers to run a video project and then assemble video stories for publication, we are creating a new tool for marketing departments and agencies.
+Because the Vloggi system makes it easy for digital marketers to run a video project and then assemble video stories for publication, we are creating a new tool for marketing departments and agencies.
 Our system allows communities and business to create video easily and affordably.

 |Various formats – Too many clips of various lengths||Vloggi standardises video capture to 15-sec chunks|